 Diesel Internship II provides work experience related to diesel technology lab training.
 Internship hours are scheduled on an arranged basis.
-(0/24) Prerequisites: Diesel Labs I, II, and III and permission from the program chair.
+(0/24) Prerequisite: Permission from the instructor.

 DSL 886 Diesel Lab V

 Diesel Lab V emphasizes the technical skills needed to enter the work environment with an increased emphasis on completing projects in time frames according to industry standards.
 (0/18)